joelghill/joelghill/README.md

 <a rel="me" href="https://fosstodon.org/@joelghill">Follow me on Mastodon!</a>

 ### Hi there 👋
+I'm a software developer located in Saskatoon, Saskatchewan, and I usually have at least one passion project on the go.
+- 🔭 I’m currently working on a web app to display SK Heath services data and I am open to collaboration on either the back end API or the front end web app!
+- 😄 Pronouns: he/him

 <!--
 **joelghill/joelghill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.